uptonking/note4yaoo/lib-editor-prosemirror-issues-stars.md

   - This is the default behavior for leaf nodes, but since yours has content, that logic doesn't apply to it.
   - It might be worthwhile to have another flag, `directlySelectable` or so, for cases like this.
   - If you, as a test, remove the `nearestDesc.node.isLeaf` test from the `readFromDOM` method in `prosemirror-view/dist/selection.js` , is the resulting behavior what you want?
+- I've made a bunch of changes (not released yet) which allow you to set an `atom` property on a node spec, which makes the node count as an atom (which leaf nodes do by default), and changed the selection logic over to using that property, rather than `isLeaf` .
+With that feature, you should be able to simply mark nodes that will render as uneditable as atoms, and have them be selectable with the default selection logic.

 - ## Invalid position when calling coordsAtPos()
 - https://discuss.prosemirror.net/t/invalid-position-when-calling-coordsatpos/628